MagQ98/JS-Quiz/README.md

 ## Validator Testing

-### Html
+### HTML
-No errors were returned when passing through the official W3C validator
+No errors were returned when passing through the official W3C validator.

-### Css
+### CSS
-No errors were found when passing through the official (Jigsaw) validator
+No errors were found when passing through the official (Jigsaw) validator.

-### Javascript
+### JavaScript
-No errors were found when passing through the official JSHint validator
+No errors were found when passing through the official JSHint validator There were a few variables being flagged as unused but only because JSHint just reads the Javascript file and not all the CSS, HTML and Javascript at once.

 ### Fixed Bugs or Issues
 <ul>
 <li>Encountered an issue on mobile screens with sizing.
-When the site was viewed on a mobile screen the highscore page was zoomed out and the Home button was pushed up and overlaping the Highscore call.
+When the site was viewed on a mobile screen the high score page was zoomed out and the Home button was pushed up and overlapping the Highscore call.
 I was able to correct this bug by reducing the padding on the content.</li>
 <li>Encountered an issue with Javascript.
-I followed a tutorial initially but when I decided I would like 2 quizzes with different difficulties that meant I had to rewrite many functions because they werent applicable anymore</li>
+I followed a tutorial initially but when I decided I would like 2 quizzes with different difficulties that meant I had to rewrite many functions because they weren't applicable anymore.</li>
 </ul>
 <img src="assets/images/Edit1.PNG" alt="Fixed Big image" width="100%">